 I broke into a house today.

-It’s been tough in my world right now.
-I’m tense and irritated and restless and I wanted to act out, but I didn’t want to hurt anyone, and I saw the house and I could tell the back window was unlocked and I had 30 minutes to kill and suddenly
+It’s been tough in my corner of the world.
+I’m tense and irritated and restless and I wanted to act out, but I didn’t want to hurt anyone.
+Then I saw the house and I could tell the back window was unlocked and I had thirty minutes to kill and suddenly…

 I was inside.

 The silence of a house that has just been broken into is unlike any other.
 It’s almost like the house can’t believe what just happened and has gasped, taking all the air with it.

 I scanned the knick-knacks and the photos on the shelves.
 I took nothing.
 I disturbed nothing.
-I simply … existed in a world where I was not supposed to exist.
+I simply existed in a world where I was not supposed to exist.

-What I did is wrong: let me be crystal clear about that.
+What I did is wrong, let me be crystal clear about that.
 While the previous paragraphs might have poetic verbiage, my behavior today can best be described in two words: breaking and entering.

 I make no excuses for my actions other than to say that “wrong” has never felt wrong to me.
 There is no fear or regret – at least not in the way I’ve heard others describe it.
 All the same, I know it’s not what I am “supposed” to be doing.
 We sociopaths do know right from wrong, even if that knowledge is intellectual rather than inherent.

 The cat was sad to see me go.
 She purred and rubbed her face against mine as I lowered the rest of my body back out the window.
 And just like that I was gone.
 Only now the California air felt much sweeter and the city less hectic.

 In the car I had some flowers.
 I had stopped by the florist to cheer myself up, but the house had done a much better job.
 So I left them on the porch leaning against the front door.
 My two favorite things: blue hydrangeas and a stolen grey house.